-- Acceptance criteria: In principle, no temporary departure from Korea during a semester shall be allowed: Provided, That it shall be allowed only if approval is obtained for unavoidable causes, and monthly stipend(per day) shall be deducted for whole period of absence.
-The period of absence shall be counted from the allowance of days available to stay overseas. - If the departure is allowed as excused absence after returning to Korea by submitting documents substantiating reasons for the departure, monthly stipend shall not be deducted for the entire period of excused absence. - Approval for departure from Korea and report of return: - · Application shall be filed in advance, and approval shall be obtained beforehand.
-It is imperative to report to school after return (the passport and boarding passes shall be verified). - · In cases of an unauthorized departure, monthly stipend(per day) shall be paid after making a deduction on a daily basis for the number of days of absence regardless of the length of such period.
+- Acceptance criteria: In principle, no temporary departure from Korea during a semester shall be allowed: Provided, That it shall be allowed only if approval is obtained for unavoidable causes, and monthly stipend(per day) shall be deducted for whole period of absence. - If the departure is allowed as excused absence after returning to Korea by submitting documents substantiating reasons for the departure, monthly stipend shall not be deducted for the entire period of excused absence. - Approval for departure from Korea and report of return: - Application shall be filed in advance, and approval shall be obtained beforehand.
+It is imperative to report to school after return (the certificate of entry&exit issued by the sodam-dong community center shall be verified). - In cases of an unauthorized departure, monthly stipend(per day) shall be paid after making a deduction on a daily basis for the number of days of absence regardless of the length of such period.